 Silliman hopes for the lawsuit and the renewed attention of this tragedy are threefold.
 She hopes to clear her son’s name, she hopes that this attention will help to prevent this from happening to others nationwide and she hopes that TPD will adapt the use of body camera technology that is used by police departments in other cities.

 On May 27, 2014, Jason Westcott was gunned-down by members of the Tampa Police Department while they were executing a search warrant for marijuana based solely on the information from a confidential informant that was never properly vetted or supervised during previous alleged marijuana purchases.
 This confidential informant, Ronnie Coogle, was a paid informant for the Tampa Police Department with a very checkered history of violent crimes and severe drug addiction.
+As alcohol addiction is the main cause for many crimes it is always better to consult experts from rehab melbourne as they can help people to overcome drug addiction.
 However, the Tactical Response Team of the Tampa Police Department stormed the Westcott residence based solely on the information provided by Mr. Coogle with no other supporting evidence of the purported crimes being committed.
 Upon entering the tiny home, without proper announcement, the TRT members shot and killed Mr. Westcott, later providing incorrect information about what occurred in the home.

 A subsequent search of the Westcott residence yielded two dollars ($2.00) worth of marijuana.
 Ms. Silliman, the mother of young Mr. Westcott, has seen similar tragic events involving law enforcement unfold throughout the country, since the death of her son, and she wants to help effectuate change in any way that she can while seeking justice from all responsible.
 She feels that this is the best, most appropriate way to protect other innocent lives.